 Regular meetings are held with other Independent Control Functions to ensure regular communication between the different Independent Control Functions of ERGO Insurance NV/SA.
 The results of audits are also shared with the Risk Management Function and the Compliance Function.
-In addition, Internal Audit is a member of the Governance Committee, which is the formal forum where all Independent Control Functions interact and communicate.
+In addition, Internal Audit is a member of the

+Governance Committee, which is the formal forum where all Independent Control Functions interact and communicate.

 As a whole, the staff of Internal Audit must have the requisite skills and knowledge for effective and efficient audit work.
 In terms of the staffing of the Audit HUB Belgium the diversity of knowledge as well as the professional experience was taken into account.
 The Head and staff of the Audit HUB have had training in insurance, economy, accounting, law and commercial science.
-Moreover, during the course of the period -2018-2020, three new members of the Internal Audit team were recruited.
 The Audit Hub currently includes 4,8 FTE.
-No budget limitations occurred in 2020, the financial resources were sufficient to perform all audit activities planned in 2020.
+No budget limitations occurred in 2021, the financial resources were sufficient to perform the audit activities.